LegoNN: Building Modular Encoder-Decoder Models: Introduction

-More concretely, in our LegoNN encoder-decoder framework, encoders have an interpretable interface by outputing a sequence of distributions over a discrete vocabulary, derived from the final output labels (e.g. phonemes or sub-words).
+More concretely, in our LegoNN encoder-decoder framework, encoders have an interpretable interface by outputting a sequence of distributions over a discrete vocabulary, derived from the final output labels (e.g. phonemes or sub-words).
 During training, we add an additional Connectionist Temporal Classification (CTC) loss~\cite{graves2006connectionist} on the encoder outputs to enforce this modularity (\Sref{sec:vocab}).
 Our decoder modules are extended with Ingestor layers (ING) that accept these distributions as inputs (\Sref{sec:ing}).
 We experiment with two types of ingestor layers: a differentiable Weighted Embedding (WEmb) ingestor allowing gradient flow across the entire network, and a gradient-isolating Beam Convolution (BeamConv) one.
-Given that LegoNN decoder modules can be trained for one MT task and then reused for another MT task with a different source language or for a sequence generation task with the same target language like ASR or OCR, we propose a modality agnostic encoder for sequence prediction task which uses an output length controller (OLC) unit in order to adapt any input modality to a sequence of encoder representations that matches the expected input length of another (\Sref{sec:olc}).
-LegoNNs, as also demonstrated in our experiments, enables sharing of trained decoders \footnote{Our work on LegoNNs are orthogonal to the recent work on sharing pre-trained encoders, e.g BERT \cite{devlin-bert}.
+Given that LegoNN decoder modules can be trained for one MT task and then reused for another MT task with a different source language or for a sequence task with the same target language such as ASR or OCR, we propose a modality agnostic encoder for sequence prediction task that uses an output length controller (OLC) unit to adapt any input modality to a sequence of encoder representations that matches the expected input length of another (\Sref{sec:olc}).
+LegoNNs, as also demonstrated in our experiments, enable sharing of trained decoders \footnote{Our work on LegoNNs is orthogonal to the recent work on sharing pre-trained encoders, e.g BERT \cite{devlin-bert}.
 Combining the benefits of these two complementary approaches is left for future work.} and intermediate modules between different tasks and domains without jointly training for both tasks and no fine-tuning steps.
-The composed LegoNN model preserves end-to-end differentiability of each individual systems, allowing room for further improvements through fine-tuning.
+The composed LegoNN model preserves end-to-end differentiability of each individual system, allowing room for further improvements through fine-tuning.